Lipids, what are they and what are they for?

 There are two types of fats, saturated and unsaturated.

-Fats considered healthy, and with a better reputation, belong to the group of unsaturated, such as polyunsaturated or the famous omega 3.
+The fats considered healthy, and with the best reputation, belong to the unsaturated group, such as polyunsaturated fats or the famous omega 3.

 However, you should not exclude saturated fat, and your diet should include a sufficient amount of this lipid.

-Of all fats, the only one you should actually avoid is trans fat, which, although it belongs to the group of unsaturated fats, is associated with negative health effects.
+Of all the fats, the only one you should actually avoid is trans fat, which, although it belongs to the group of unsaturated fats, is associated with negative effects on health.

 Good sources of saturated fats.